techdivision/import-docs/05.framework/04.subjects/docs.md

 </container>
 ```

-The subject from above can finally be added to the Workflow Engine with the following configuration, whereas we'll implement the observer with the ID `import_product.observer.my.observer` in the next [chapter](#observers)
+The subject from above can finally be added to the Workflow Engine with the following configuration

 ```json
 {